Bandy: United States

 Bandy in its original, informal manner disappeared from the North American continent entirely once it and elements from the early game had become absorbed into a new sport of ice hockey.
 While ice hockey was growing and organizing in the United States, bandy was doing the same, but only in Europe and Scandinavia.
 It would not arrive in its organized format in the United States until the 1970s, almost a century after its initial development.

 Bandy has been played in the United States since around the 1970s, after its promotion by Russians, Swedes and Finns in an exchange with softball, a sport which was promoted by Americans during the same time in the Soviet Union, Sweden and Finland.
 A key-person in the establishment of the sport in America was Bob Kojetin of Minnesota Softball.
 The sport is centered in Minnesota, with very few teams based elsewhere.
 The United States national bandy team has participated in the Bandy World Championships since 1985 and is also regularly playing friendly matches against Canada.
-The leading organization for bandy in the USA is USA Bandy.
-The USA has a men's national bandy team and a women's national bandy team.
+The leading organization for bandy in the US is USA Bandy.
+The US has a men's national bandy team and a women's national bandy team.

-The first bandy game in the USA was played in December 1979 at the Lewis Park Bandy Rink in Edina, Minnesota.
+The first bandy game in the US was played in December 1979 at the Lewis Park Bandy Rink in Edina, Minnesota.
 It was a friendly game between the Swedish junior national team and Swedish club team Brobergs IF.

 United States bandy championships have been played annually since the early 1980s, but the sport is not widely covered by American sports media.
-The championship trophy is called the Gunnar Cup, named for Gunnar Fast, a Swedish army captain who helped introduce bandy to the United States around 1980.
+The championship trophy is called the Gunnar Cup, named after Gunnar Fast, a Swedish army captain who helped introduce bandy to the United States around 1980.

 Playing surfaces

 While North American ice hockey rinks can be used for playing the bandy variant of rink bandy, places where the traditional game of bandy can be played require a larger sized playing surface, a bandy field, and are almost non-existent in North America.
-Minnesota, USA is home to the only regulation sized bandy "rink" in North America, the Guidant John Rose Minnesota Oval, commonly referred to as, "The Oval", and is also the largest outdoor refrigerated skating rink in North America.
-The rink is 110,000 square feet with more than 800 tons of refrigeration and 84 miles of pipes underneath the ice.
-The ice can be maintained in temperatures up to 50 degrees Fahrenheit.
+Minnesota is home to the only regulation sized bandy "rink" in North America, the Guidant John Rose Minnesota Oval, commonly referred to as, "The Oval", and is also the largest outdoor refrigerated skating rink in North America.
+The rink is 10,219 square meters with more than 800 tons of refrigeration and 135 km of pipes underneath the ice.
+The ice can be maintained in temperatures up to +10 degrees Celsius.
 The Oval can hold up to 300 spectators and has hosted World Cup Speedskating, the 2016 Women's Bandy World Championship, and Aggressive Skating/Biking competitions.
 The Oval is used mostly for inline hockey during the summer.

 National bandy federations

-The following associations are the governing bodies for bandy in different countries and are member organisations of the Federation of International Bandy.
+The following associations are the governing bodies for bandy in different countries and are member organizations of the Federation of International Bandy.